r-Techsupport/rTS_Wiki/docs/disks/data-recovery/photorec.md

     ![Partition selection and beginning search in Photorec](/assets/photorec/photorec3.png)

 6. Select the partition scheme that will be searched.

+    {: .info .info-icon }
-Unless you know what ext2/ext3 is, you are going to choose "Other" here by pressing Enter.
+    > Some Linux systems may use ext2/ext3/ext4 but in most cases you are going to choose "Other" here by pressing Enter.

     ![Partition scheme selection in Photorec](/assets/photorec/photorec4.png)